-- 1. In accordance with paragraph 10.5, any party proposing Model C Extended Disclosure must complete Section 1B of the DRD and provide it to the other parties no later than 28 days after the defendant has responded in accordance with paragraph 7.5 of the Practice Direction to the claimant's draft List of Issues for Disclosure. - 2.
-Any party provided with a completed Section 1B in this way must respond within 14 days by completing the "response" column either agreeing to the request or giving concise reasons for not agreeing to the request. - 3.
+- 1. In accordance with paragraph 10.5, any party proposing Model C Extended Disclosure must complete Section 1B of the DRD. - 2.
+Any party provided with a completed Section 1B in this way must respond within 21 days by completing the "response" column either agreeing to the request or giving concise reasons for not agreeing to the request. - 3.
 Model C requests are not intended to be used to replicate the approach sometimes taken in arbitration with Redfern schedules where parities may include a large number of broad requests for disclosure from the other side, addressing all issues in dispute and all potential data sources.
-As described in paragraph 8.3 of the Practice Direction, the approach envisaged with Model C is very different. - 3.4.
+As described in paragraph 8.3 of the Practice Direction, the approach envisaged with Model C is very different. - 4.
 The parties' requests should be limited in number, focused in scope and concise in order that the responding party may be clear as to the particular document(s) or narrow classes of documents relating to a particular Issue for Disclosure for which it is being asked to undertake searches.
-Broad and wide-ranging formulations such as "any or all documents relating to..." should not be used.
+Broad and wide-ranging formulations such as "any or all documents relating to..." should not be used. - 5.
+In addition, Model C requests should not be used where extensive search-based disclosure is sought other than "to give disclosure of particular documents or narrow classes of documents relating to a particular Issue(s) for Disclosure".
+In such cases, it may well be more efficient to use a combination of Models A, B and D. It will rarely be appropriate to have a large number of Model C requests in respect of the same data set, because that is likely to (a) make it more difficult for the parties to agree what the Model C requests should be; and b) increase the complexity, costs and time required to undertake the subsequent review exercise.
+Further, using multiple Model C requests can, in fact, undermine rather than facilitate the use of technology / computer assisted review tools and should therefore be avoided. - 6.
+Model C should not be used in a tactical or oppressive way.